Our Lady of Sorrows

 As the internet shifts and changes in ways that are often unsettling, I've been curious about the idea of using simple HTML websites as a kind of independent alternative/supplement to social media and have been fiddling around with a sort of personal archive with these things in mind.

 I've coded this blog from scratch and it's independently hosted online.
-I'm sharing the beginnings of the project here in the spirit of exploration and out of belief in the potential spaces like this to encourage creativity and imagination and play in the way we connect and share our stories with each other.
+I'm sharing the beginnings of the project here in the spirit of exploration and out of belief in the potential of spaces like this to encourage creativity and imagination and play in the way we connect and share our stories with each other.

-What if there were historic landmarks made of code and sacred monuments in the aether?
+"What if there were historic landmarks made of code and sacred monuments in the aether?"

 #journal